Karlcxu/KarlChoiReviews/_posts/2006-01-01-WabaGrill.md

 Taste: 5/5

-### Overall: 3.5/5 (Good)
+### Overall: 3/5 (Mediocre)

 *Notes: Food tastes good and there are a good variety of meats including beef, chicken, and salmon.
-However, their plates are a little high in sugar.*
+However, their food is a little high in sugar.*

 *Reviewed on 5/16/2019*